This article may contain affiliate links. For full information, please see our disclaimer page

-As mentioned in my ‘10 tips for embarking a ship in Barcelona‘ the city is now one of the busiest and most popular cruise ports in the Mediterranean (not only for those embarking on a cruise but as a port of call too) and so, as a result, it is a major tourist destination, not only for cruise passengers but those on land-based trips as well.
+Barcelona is now one of the busiest and most popular cruise ports in the Mediterranean (not only for those embarking on a cruise but as a port of call too) and so, as a result, it is a major tourist destination, not only for cruise passengers but those on land-based trips as well.
 Unfortunately, this can result in a downside for visitors to the city.
 Petty crime, primarily pickpocketing, is a problem in the busy areas of the city (as in many other major cities around the world) where large groups can be found especially railway and metro stations.
-As we have visited Barcelona many times, hopefully, I have a few tips for you in order that you visit here (or any other major city), crime free.
+As we have visited Barcelona many times, hopefully, our Barcelona Safety Guide will be of great help to you.

 We always look forward to visiting this city (normally because it means we’re going to board a cruise ship!).